survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 T> The formats respect `output.publicPath` option.
 You can also use `output.chunkFilename` to shape where they output.
 Example: `chunkFilename: 'scripts/[name].js'`.

+## Setting Up Code Splitting

+To demonstrate the idea of code splitting, we should pick up one of the formats above and integrate it to our project.
+Dynamic `import` is enough.
+Before we can implement the webpack side, ESLint needs a slight tweak.

 ### Tweaking ESLint

-Given ESLint supports only standard ES6 out of the box, it requires some tweaking to work with dynamic imports.
+Given ESLint supports only standard ES6 out of the box, it requires some tweaking to work with dynamic `import`.
 Install *babel-eslint* parser first:

 ```bash
 npm i babel-eslint -D